 Just like that in three days, I had been through the three stages of grief without knowing it.
 Denial, anger and finally acceptance.
 I had used my old oven every single day since we bought our home nearly seven years ago.
 It was a tiny little thing but it fed hoardes.
 It kept us nourished and content.
 It saw us through family dinners, a wedding, birthday parties, annual barbecues, and Christmas celebrations.
 It was a friend and it had served us well.
 But just like spring, it was time for new beginnings.
 A new chapter with a new companion.
 The new oven is the exact same model as my old one and after 2 weeks of cooking and baking, it feels like I am spending time with my old friend.
 Like nothing has changed.

-This carrot cake was the first thing I baked in my new oven.
-It is a family favourite.
-It is the classic carrot cake with a few healthy twists.
-It is unbelievably light, packed with flavour and super moist.
-When I am feeling incredibly festive, I frost it with some simple lemon infused cream cheese frosting.
+And now I have a new oven!
+This carrot cake was the first thing I baked in it.
+It is a family favourite and is inspired by my beloved Indian dessert Gajar Ka Halwa which is a sweet spice and nut-laden slow-cooked Carrot Pudding.
+This delightful cake is unbelievably light, packed with flavour and super moist.
+When I am feeling incredibly festive, I frost it with some simple lemon-infused cream cheese frosting.
 But for the most bit, we love it plain with a smattering of icing sugar.

-A classic healthy carrot cake oomphed up with cardamom, rice bran oil and pecan nuts.
-A great afternoon treat!
+A classic healthy carrot cake baked with fragrant cardamom, rice bran oil and pecan nuts.
+A great afternoon dairy-free treat!

 3/4 cup rice bran oil